telerik/kendo-ui-core/docs/controls/editors/validator/how-to/add-red-border.md

 ---
-title: Add red border and hide tooltip
+title: Add Red Border and Hide Tooltip
-page_title: Add red border and hide tooltip
+page_title: Add Red Border and Hide Tooltip | Kendo UI Validator Widget
-description: Add red border and hide tooltip
+description: "Learn how to add a red border and hide the tooltip in the Kendo UI Validator."
+slug: howto_addredborderandhidetooltip_validator
 ---

-# Add red border and hide tooltip
+# Add Red Border and Hide Tooltip

-The example below demonstrates how to hide the validation tooltips and add a red border around input elements and widgets that failed to validate.
+The example below demonstrates how to hide the validation tooltip and add a red border around `input` elements and widgets, which failed to validate, in Kendo UI.

-#### Example:
+###### Example

 ```html
     <style scoped>